COUNSELING BY KUN-HONG LU, LISW

 Qi Gong and Mindful Movement Practice

-The Qi Gong (pronounced “Chi Gong”) and Mindful Movement Practice, offered by Kun-Hong Lu, takes place at the Drake Community Library on Saturdays between 9:15-10:15am.
-It has been ongoing since September 2010.
+The Qi Gong (pronounced “Chi Gong”) and Mindful Movement Practice, offered by Kun-Hong Lu, has been ongoing since September 2010.
 The practice is open to anyone interested, age 14 and older.
-It is offered on a donation basis; all proceeds will go to the Library.
+It is offered on a free-will donation basis; all proceeds go to the Drake Community Library in Grinnell.
 Suggested donation amount is $5 to $10 per session.

 The practice focuses on Hun Yuan Qi Gong, the internal practice of Xin Yi Hun Yuan Chen Style Tai Chi developed by Master Feng Zhiqiang.
 "Qi" is the Chinese word for the breath/ life force; it is also used in the context of describing the relationship between physical form, energy and spirit.
 "Gong" is the Chinese word for practice/achievement.
 The two words are combined to describe systems of cultivating vital energy and its unobstructed flow to enhance the health of the body, mind, and spirit.
 Hun Yuan Qi Gong is gentle and accessible.
 It entails a combination of relaxed and spacious breathing with circular and repetitive movements, and specific mind-intent/ visualizations.
 As a supplement to the Qi Gong practice, I began teaching Simplfied 24 Yang Style Taiji form in 2017.
 In addition to over 20 years of Taiji and Qi Gong practice, I bring to the group my own cultivation of mindfulness.
 I relate to Qi Gong and Taiji as mindfulness-based movement meditation.
 I see mindfulness as non-judgmental and open awareness of our physical sensations, emotions, thoughts, intentions and actions in the present moment.
 I also bring my deep aspiration to meet life with curiosity, trust, kindness, compassion, and love.